thorvg/thorvg/README.md

 - [Paragraphic](https://paragraphic.design/), a cross-platform parametric graphic design application using ThorVG for realtime vector graphics rendering.
 - [TinyPiXOS](https://www.tinypixos.com/en/) is a lightweight, open-source Linux OS leveraging ThorVG for GUI rendering.
 - [Vagabond](https://store.steampowered.com/app/1673090/Vagabond/) uses ThorVG for vector graphics rendering in its procedurally generated 2D sandbox RPG.
+- [Wamsoft](https://www.wamsoft.jp/) integrates ThorVG as the vector rendering engine for path-based graphics in its Kirikiri Layer plugin.

 Would you like us to showcase your project with ThorVG?
 Feel free to [open an issue](https://github.com/thorvg/thorvg/issues) or submit a pull request!